Welcome to Crowborough Common Community Website.

 Enter them at the following website for a free location map: www.gridreferencefinder.com

-The government has issued Petroleum Exploration and Development Licenses (PEDL) for this well.
+The government has, in the past, issued Petroleum Exploration and Development Licenses (PEDL) for this well.

 The well is on public access land owned by Crowborough Beacon Golf Club Limited.

-Identified as ASHDOWN 2 and marked on recent Government maps as ‘a conventional well that flowed gas’, the well was, from 2008 until recently, under licence to fracking specialist Cuadrilla Resources.
+Identified as ASHDOWN 2 and marked on recent Government maps as ‘a conventional well that flowed gas’, the well was, from 2008 until recently, under license to fracking specialist Cuadrilla Resources.

-The well was initially drilled in 1955 and is twice mentioned in the club’s own history book, published in 1995.
+The well was initially drilled in 1955 and is twice mentioned in the club’s official history book, ' The Life and TImes...'.

 It is thought that the Weald area has the second largest reserves of shale gas in the country.

 Click here for further information about Cuadrilla Resources and the gas well on Crowborough Common

-Click here for information about Cuadrilla's activities in Balcombe, near Haywards Heath
+Click here for information about Cuadrilla's activities in 2013 at Balcombe, near Haywards Heath